liamsmith3194/otter-hockey/README.md

 #### Company Information

 1. I want to be able to *find out more information about the company* so that I can **look into their background and develop an understanding of the business.**
+    - With all the company information at the bottom of each page, it is very easy to navigate to each section
+    - The about us page provides an easy-to-read overview of the company, separated into two sections.

-1. I want to be able to *review the FAQ's* so that I can **should I have a question, I can see if it has already been answered.**
+1. I want to be able to *review the FAQ's* so that I can, **should I have a question, I can see if it has already been answered.**
+    - The FAQ's are displayed cleanly with the topics broken down
+    - I agree with the choice of neutral colours being used for this page, as the blocks may have been overpowering in the site grey.

 1. I want to be able to *contact them directly* so that I can **ensure my query/question can be answered.**
+    - The contact form provides a direct way to contact the company, with only a small amount of input.
+    - Through testing, I am aware that I am unable to send a message without filling in the fields first.
+    - The map showing the location is great for someone that is local to the area and able to pop in.

 1. I want to be able to *read through the privacy policy* so that I can **know my personal information is secure.**
+    - The privacy policy is displayed in a similar way to the about page with small sections, which I felt made it easier to read through.

 1. I want to be able to *subscribe to the site's mailing list* so that I can **receive all the latest deals, offers and news.**
+    - After submitting my email address, I can immediately see my request has been successful with the “Thank You” message displayed.

 As an administrator/owner ...

 #### Admin Rights

 1. I want to be able to *add products to the site* so that I can **add new products to show potential customers.**
+    - Using admin access, adding a new product is very easy using the product management form.

 1. I want to be able to *edit/update products* so that I can **amend product details such as name, description, price etc.**
+    - From any product and/or product detail page, I am shown a link in order to edit the product.
+    - After clicking the link I am presented the product management form with all the details filled in ready to amend and save.

 1. I want to be able to *delete products* so that I can **remove any product that is no longer available.**
+    - Similarly to the edit link, the delete link is shown on the same pages.
+    - As soon as the delete button is clicked, the product is removed.

 ### Future Features

-TO BE CONFIRMED
+Discount codes

 ## References